 Is it Normal to Have TMJ Pain After Braces?

-No. Orthodontics does not cause TMJ disease.
+Yes and No. Orthodontics does not cause TMJ disease per se.
 But anytime teeth are moved around and there are changes to the bite, tongue and airway spaces, and the mouth in general, problems can arise.
 People who need braces normally have more problems than their teeth not being straight.
-Crowed and crooked teeth is the writing on the wall that functional problems exist with the tongue, mouth and airway.
+Crowed and crooked teeth is the writing on the wall that functional problems exist with the tongue, mouth, jaw and airway spaces.

 But what is the root cause of why the teeth are crowded?
-If that question can be answered, the problem can be resolved.
+And why why people clench their teeth and have TMJ pain.
+If these questions can be answered, the problem can be resolved.
 Just because the teeth have been straightened does not mean everything else in the mouth and jaws have been optimized.
 The teeth should line up top to bottom and fit well.
 There should be enough room in the mouth for the tongue to function properly.
 There should be enough space in the mouth and the lower jaw should be positioned forwards where the tongue does not back up into the airway.

 How do Conditions in the Mouth Influence TMJ Dysfunction: